artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 .. code-block:: bash

-    php symfony tools:expire data-type
+    php symfony tools:expire-data data-type

-Where ``data-type`` represents one of two supported parameters:
+Where ``data-type`` represents one of three supported parameters:

+* ``access_log``: clears the access log table associated with the :ref:`popular-this-week` on the homepage
 * ``clipboard``: clears saved clipboards from AtoM's database
 * ``job``: clears the contents of the ``jobs`` subdirectory in the AtoM ``downloads`` directory